The Mortgage Lender Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system optimises the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on The Mortgage Lender’s changes.
-Even though using the tool is not a prerequisite for The Mortgage Lender , demonstrating you can remain up to date with The Mortgage Lender’s Handbook requirements is a helpful support to your panel application and, just as importantly, protect your panel standing.
+This software is the only way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with automatic updates on The Mortgage Lender’s changes.
+Even though utilising the software is not a prerequisite for The Mortgage Lender , demonstrating you can stay up to date with The Mortgage Lender’s Handbook requirements is a helpful support to your panel application and, just as importantly, protect your panel standing.

-COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, results in reduced PII premiums.
+The system generates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
+In addition it is simply to use, cost-effective and, for many firms, leads to reduced PII premiums.

 Find a Law Firm approved by The Mortgage Lender

 Lenders often change their requirements.
 The UK Finance Lenders’ Handbook requirements from The Mortgage Lender are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes